aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-text-document/_index.md

 ## How to Handle Leading and Trailing Spaces during Loading TXT

 You can control the way of handling leading and trailing spaces during loading TXT files.
 The leading spaces could be trimmed, preserved or converted to indent and trailing spaces could be trimmed or preserved.
-The code example given below demonstrates how to trim leading and trailing spaces while importing the TXT file.
+The code example given below shows how to trim leading and trailing spaces while importing the TXT file.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-WorkingWithTxt-HandleSpacesOptions.java" >}}